 Marie Fowler Park is 1 of 108 St. Louis parks.
-This small 0.72 acre park is at the north east corner of Page and Union Boulevards in
+This small 0.72 acre park is at the north east corner of Page and Union Boulevards in the Academy Neighborhood.

-, this park was placed into ordinance in 1981 and used to be called Costello Park.
+Per the city website, this park was placed into ordinance in 1981 and used to be called Costello Park.

 Since the park is so small, I'll focus on Marie Fowler herself who was was a prominent community leader and advocate for disadvantaged folks in this part of town.